 Ms. Genece Blackmon, MSPSE, MA

 Title III Project Coordinator (HBCU, SAFRA & FUTURE)

 Tompkins Hall, Suite 401

-Activity 1: Enhancing Student Success and Retention Through Tutoring, Counseling and Student Academic Skills Programs
+Activity 1: Enhancing Student Retention Through Tutoring, Counseling and Student Academic Skills Programs

 TU students will have an opportunity to engage in a host of activities as it relates to tutoring (onsite and online), application enrichment of subject-based and/or topic specific course content, critical thinking and concept application, academic skills workshops, one-on-one counseling with academic advising, ADA accommodations and academic success, etc.

 In an effort to ensure comprehensive involvement for student success, quality services, and improvements within support operations and interactions, reporting of efforts and trainings among faculty, staff and students, the following objectives will measure to:

 Over the next five years, the expected outcomes for students utilizing the REACH Center services are measurable increases in: